Deuil-la-Barre: Transport

+Education

+Government/public kindergartens/Preschools include: Antoine de Saint-Exupery, Gallieni, Henri Hatrel, Jules Ferry, Lac Marchais, Mortefontaines, and Pasteur.

+Government/public primary/elementary schools include: Henri Hatrel, Mortefontaines, Pasteur I, Pasteur II, and Poincaré.

+There are two government/public lower secondary/junior high schools: Collège Denis Diderot and Collège Émilie du Châtelet, as well as one government/public senior high school/sixth-form college: Lycée Camille Saint-Saëns.

+There is a private primary/elementary school: École Sainte-Marie.

+Parks and recreation

+Parks include: de la Chevrette, Winston Churchill, de la Galathée, Victor Labarrière, and des Presles.

 Cultural amenities

 Municipal school of music

 The school at 2, Rue Jean Bouin is called The Cornet School after its founder Maurice Cornet.
 With a staff of around 30, the school offers a comprehensive education in many musical instruments and music styles.
-The telephone number is +33 1 39 84 03 64 and the e-mail address ecole-musique@mairie.deuillabarre.fr.

 Library

 The municipal library at 38, Rue Soeur Azélie is a meeting place and a place for study, open to the general public.
 More than 30,000 reference sources are available.
 Services include loans, internet access, and photocopying.
 Subscription is free to children and registered students.
-The telephone number is +33 1 39 84 98 40 and the e-mail address bibliothèque@deuillabarre.fr.

 Museum

 The town museum was established in 1984 by Michel Bourlet, a local historian.
 It shares premises with the school of music, both of which occupy the old keeper's lodge of the Château de La Chevrette.
 After refurbishment in 2012, the museum today presents a permanent exhibition organised around three central themes: religious life, land ownership, and economic/sociological development.
-The aim is to offer visitors a synoptic view of 2,000 years of significant events in the region's history.
-The telephone number is +33 1 34 28 66 12.
+The aim is to offer visitors a synoptic view of 2,000 years of significant events in the region's history..

 C2i

 C2i (Centre d'information et d'initiatives) at 35, Rue Abel Fauveau is a public space dedicated to new technologies.
 It is an educational resource open to the general public, offering performances, exhibitions and film screenings.
 Nine computer workstations are available.
 C2i has something to offer everyone: elementary and high school pupils, college students, seniors, the handicapped, job seekers and associations.
 It is divided into two multimedia labs, an audiovisual auditorium and a general meeting hall.
-The telephone number is +33 1 30 10 00 50 and the e-mail address c2i@deuillabarre.fr.